Cyclone Namu: Longer-term aftermath

 During March 1987, volunteers from the Australian Rotarians, commenced an eighteen-month project to build 93 schools in the Solomon Islands.

 Questions were raised during the systems aftermath over whether or not excessive deforestation worsened the impact of the flood.
 The government denied reports that deforestation had any link to the catastrophe.

-Other areas

-On May 21, the FMS issued special weather bulletins for Vanuatu as Namu's projected track took it near or over the southern islands of the island nation; however, these were terminated later that day after Namu had rapidly weakened into a tropical depression.
-The system also caused heavy rainfall in New Caledonia, which caused various roads to be temporarily closed.
+In October 1986, the European Commission decided to pay the island nation an advance to help cover a loss in export earnings for copra and palm products.

+In January 1987, the European Commission approved a grant from the European Development Fund to improve, restore and rehabilitate rural infrastructure damaged by the cyclone.

+French aid